mikiehan/lab-starter/assignments/minilab0/README.md

 editing a cell by double-clicking it.
 You can execute the code in a cell (or typeset the text) by pressing `shift-enter` with the cell selected.
 Global variables and functions are retained across cells.
-Save your work with the "Save and Checkpoint" option in the "File" menu.
-If your code hangs, you can interrupt it with the "Interrupt" option in the "Kernel" menu.
-You can also clear all variables and reset the environment with the "Restart" option in the "Kernel" menu.
+Save your work with the `Save and Checkpoint` option in the `File` menu.
+If your code hangs, you can interrupt it with the `Interrupt` option in the `Kernel` menu.
+You can also clear all variables and reset the environment with the `Restart` option in the `Kernel` menu.

 The "Help" menu contains many additional resources about Jupyter notebooks (including a user interface tour, useful keyboard shortcuts, and links to